-Sway or fishtailing is when the trailer is moving side to side that could be caused by road conditions, weather or another matter.
-Excessive sway can cause the trailer to rollover which may include the vehicle towing the trailer resulting in serious injury or death.
+Sway or fishtailing is when the trailer is moving side to side that could be caused by road conditions, weather, or another matter.
+Excessive sway can cause the trailer to rollover.
+This violent motion may include the vehicle towing the trailer resulting in serious injury or death.